 There were mixed reviews about this scanner.
 Here are some of the consumer’s opinions on the Uniden BCD996P2.

-You can use the digital police scanners in the car, making it amazing for mobile travel like the best police scanners apps.
+You can use the digital ones in the car, making it amazing for mobile travel like the best police scanners apps.
 It has a set of 2 DC travel cords and one with a lighter plug, and it has an AC adapter.
 And it provides a bottom speaker that has a “deep bass audio sound,” which sounds like a loudness circuit on your stereo.

 The BCD996P2’s Computer Control inspects nearby channels.
 And it has a Universal Serial Bus front port for programming and updating.
 With this feature, you would be able to link the scanner to your desktop computer.